 - letters of recommendation

 - on-campus interview (finalists only)

 Presidential Honors Scholars must maintain at least a 3.4 cumulative Tarleton GPA.
-They must complete a minimum of 15 hours of solid academic courses every semester.
-Presidential Honors Scholars enroll in Honors sections of core courses, a one-hour Freshman Honors Seminar, two special three-hour Honors Seminars in the spring semester of the sophomore and junior years, and an independent research project during their senior year.
+They must complete a minimum of 12 hours of solid academic courses every semester while making significant progress toward their chosen degree.
+Presidential Honors Scholars enroll in Honors sections of core courses, a one-hour Honors Seminar each semester, and an honors thesis.
 Presidential Honors Scholars are also expected to provide leadership and service to the University and the community.

 Fifty Presidential Honors Scholars receive an annual scholarship of $7,000, renewable for up to four years of undergraduate work.
 Premier Dick Smith Scholars who participate in the Presidential Honors Program receive an annual scholarship of $9,000.
 In addition, students who are admitted to Tarleton by January 15 and have completed a scholarship application by February 15 will be considered for a $1,000 President’s Texan Scholarship.